Moniaar/React-native-world/README.md

 ## State
 Used in order to build something interactive, state is like a component’s personal data storage.
 State is useful for handling data that changes over time or that comes from user interaction hence, State gives your components memory!.
 <q> As a general rule, use props to configure a component when it renders.
 Use state to keep track of any component data that you expect to change over time. <\q>
+You can add state to a component by calling React’s useState Hook.
+A Hook is a kind of function that lets you “hook into” React features.
+For example, useState is a Hook that lets you add state to function components.
 ### Common Questions section
 1. Why would we want to use export default for a function?
 We use it to make the function usable throughout your app.